Oluwatunmise-olat/audio-sync/README.md

   <br>
 </h1>

-<h4 align="center">Serverless solution that allows you to download audio from a YouTube video, and provides a secure link to download the audio file locally to any device.
-It leverages AWS Lambda, S3, Dynamo DB and SQS to automate the process.</h4>
+<h4 align="center">Serverless solution that allows you to download audio from a YouTube video, and provides a secure link to download the audio file locally to any device via mail.
+Leverages AWS Lambda, S3, Dynamo DB and SQS to automate the process.</h4>

 ## 📇 API Documentation